pruno/mongo-vc/README.md

          */
         public $price;

-        ...
+        …
     }

 ### Support collections

-By theirselfs useless, yet fundamental to let the VirtualCollection works.
+By theirself useless, yet fundamental to let the VirtualCollection works.
-SupportCollections are the userspace rappresentation of the real collections on the database while working in a virtual environment.
+SupportCollections are the user-space representation of the real collections on the database while working in a virtual environment.
-They should never declare their own object prototype since they don't rappresent a set similar objects.
+They should never declare their own object prototype since they don't represent a set similar objects.
 AbstractSupportCollection (which you must extend) directly extend from AbstractCollection so, like previously, you must define the $collectionName private property.